selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Communication can both ruin and heal. [[communicate-well]]

-Empathy leads to kindness
+Empathy leads to kindness and peace

 Truth has many faces, judge less, accept more

 ## The Past and The Future

 The past had to be this way given all the factors.
 Let go of regret.
 Learn and move on.

 The future is often neither as good as we hope nor as bad as we fear.
 And worrying doesn't make anything better.

 Spend your energy on what you can do, here and now.
 You can handle the future when it comes.

 You become how you spend your time.
 Garbage in, garbage out.